lkarsten/libvmod-policy/README.rst

 * Request rate limiting (number, size, etc)
 * Client profiling/tracking

-See the policy-protocol.txt for a description of the line protocol between libvmod-policy and the policy daemon.
+See the vpol-protocol.txt for a description of the line protocol between libvmod-policy and the policy daemon.

 FUNCTIONS
 =========

-hello
+check
 -----

 Prototype
         ::

-                hello(STRING S)
+                check(STRING S)
 Return value
 	STRING
 Description
-	Returns "Hello, " prepended to S
+	Checks with policy server in S, and returns the string provided by it.
 Example
         ::

-                set resp.http.hello = example.hello("World");
+                if (policy.check("127.0.0.1:15696") == "NO") {
+                    error 403 "Forbidden";
+                }

 INSTALLATION
 ============